jauzeyimam/jauzeyimam.github.io/_posts/2016-8-1-to-aaron.md

 Your life showed me the vast potentials, and your words made me believe I could too.

-Even now, writing this, I cry at our collective loss, at your absence.
+Even now, writing this, I weep at our collective loss, at your absence.

 But why am I writing this?
 Why now?
 I can't be sure, but I think the answer has two parts.
 First, to understand our grief is to understand the things that inextricably bind us to each other, and I want to begin understanding the ways I grieve.
 But I also think I write in a hope that this space—composed in the Markdown you helped create—is another positive step in my attempts to trace your footsteps, Said's footsteps, and mark my own.